exothink/eXoCAN/README.md

 A minimal example that toggles an LED upon reception of a CAN Bus frame.
 Using the mode 'PORTA_11_12_WIRE_PULLUP' two or more boards communicate via a single wire.

 * **bpCanBlinkInterrupt.ino**
-Adds interrupts for receive to bpBlink.ino.
+Adds interrupts for receive.

 * **eXoCanDataSim.ino**
-Simulates varying data from multiple sensors and sends data to the CAN and serial busses.
+Simulates varying data from multiple sensors and sends data to the CAN and Serial busses.

 * **eXoCanDev.ino**
-This example exercises most of the eXoCan API.
+This example exercises most of the exoCAN API.
 It prints the RX/TX Can frames to the Serial port.

 # Notes:
 * **XCVR (external transceiver IC)**